Term Insurance Coverage: Meaning, Benefits & How Much | PolicyX

 Introduction

-What is the Meaning of Term Insurance Coverage?
+What is Term Insurance Coverage?

 Top Term Insurance Plans Offering Wide Coverage

-Term Insurance PlansCoverage amountMaximum cover ageCharacterstics
+Term Insurance PlansCoverage amountMaximum cover ageCharacteristics

-SBI Life eShield / eShield Next₹75 lakh - ₹25 crore~85 years or beyond in some variantsIt includes variants with increasing cover, critical illness, and terminal illness benefits.
+SBI Life eShield / eShield Next₹75 lakh - ₹25 croreUp to 85 years or beyond (in some variants)Includes variants with increasing cover, critical illness, and terminal illness benefits.

 1. Human Life Value (HLV) Approach:

-HLV = (Annual income - Personal expenses) & Remaining earning years
+HLV = (Annual income - Personal expenses) * Remaining earning years

-If your annual income is ₹10 lakh, personal expenses ₹3 lakh, and you plan to work for 25 more years: HLV = (₹10 lakh - ₹3 lakh) & 25 = ₹1.75 crore
+If your annual income is ₹10 lakh, personal expenses are ₹3 lakh, and you plan to work for 25 more years: HLV = (₹10 lakh - ₹3 lakh) * 25 = ₹1.75 crore.

-4. Apply the Rule-of-Thumb formula:
+4. Rule-of-Thumb Formula:

-Key Features of Term Insurance Coverage amount
+Key Features of Term Insurance Coverage

 Here are the major features of term insurance coverage: